ScaleChain/scalechain/docs/config.md

 ScaleChain supports setting up a fully customizable blockchain infrastructure.

 Like assembling lego blocks, you can compose your blockchain by choosing plugins you want to use.
-For example, you may want to compose a private blockchain with ethereum script support.
+For example, you may want to compose a private blockchain with Ethereum script support.
 In this case, you can use 'private-bitcoin' blockchain plugin and 'ethereum' script plugin.

 ScaleChain uses HOCON(Human-Optimized Config Object Notation) for configuration files.